 All state schools are in theory open to children with special needs – though for grammar schools they will need to pass the entrance exams.

-If your child has an EHC plan or Statement you can, with the help of your LA, name the school you would like them to attend.
+If your child has an EHCP you can, with the help of your LA, name the school you would like them to attend.

 Mainstream or special state schools, and independent special schools, must in theory admit your child unless the governing body thinks doing so would be ‘unsuitable for the age, ability, aptitude or SEN of the child or young person; or the attendance of the child or young person there would be incompatible with the efficient education of others; or the efficient use of resources'.
 If the school says no, you can appeal to the SEND (Special Educational Needs and Disability) tribunal.